giovannimanetti11/PerseoNXT/README.md

 ---

-We invite you to be a part of this project and help to further develop the theme for wikiherbalist.com, an open-source and not-for-profit project.
-Your contributions can make a real difference for this project and you can contribute to the open source software.
+We invite you to be a part of this project and help enhance the theme for wikiherbalist.com, an open-source and not-for-profit project.
+Your contributions can make a real difference in creating a robust and feature-rich theme for headless WordPress sites.